With everything you have on your plate, fulfilling your Washington CLE should be easy.

 We understand that CLE in Washington is a requirement, but that doesn’t mean you deserve anything less than high-quality continuing legal education.
 We are committed to providing low-cost, substantive programs that help the Washington legal community be more successful.

-ALPS is proud to be the Washington State Bar Association-endorsed malpractice insurance carrier, offering high-quality, accredited Washington CLE with both live webinars and on-demand seminars on a number of relevant risk management topics, including many Ethics courses.
-ALPS policyholders can access any Washington CLE at a discounted tuition.
+ALPS is proud to offer accredited Washington CLE with both live and on-demand seminars on timely and relevant ethics and risk management topics.
+ALPS policyholders can access any CLE at a discounted tuition.

 Washington MCLE Requirements

 Washington CLE credit hours required: 45 hours per reporting period

 Specialty credits required: 6 hours of ethics and professional responsibility and 15 hours of law and legal procedure per reporting period, as of January 1, 2016.
 See below for effect on compliance groups.

 Compliance date: December 31

 Reporting date: February 1